 Take a good quality daily multivitamin to help you stay healthy.
 These vitamins can improve your sleep, can give you more energy, a stronger immune system, healthier circulatory system.

-These high quality multivitamins are recommended for women and men because they will provide a sharper and clearer mind, can reduce allergy symptoms and can strengthen the immune system, making you less susceptibility to respiratory infections.
+These high quality multivitamins are recommended for women and men because they can help provide a sharper and clearer mind, can reduce allergy symptoms and can strengthen the immune system, making you less susceptible to respiratory infections.

-Make sure you take daily omega-3 fatty acids.
+Make sure you take a omega-3 fish oil supplement.
 When omega-6 and omega-3 are balanced in the body they both promote optimal health.
 When out of balance, they throw the body into chaos.